5400 Second IPA

-1. At day 19 of fermentation open the 1 packet of Amarillo, 1 Packet of Glacier and 1 Packet of Simcoe pellet hops with clean scissors.
+1. At day 19 of fermentation open, the 1 Packet of Glacier hops and the remaining 1/2 packet of Amarillo & Simcoe hops with clean scissors.
 Careful remove the lid from your fermenter and dump the pellet hops in.
 Quickly close the lid.

 STEP 4: Bottling & Carbonating

 After 21 days, taste a small sample to determine if the beer is fully fermented and ready to bottle.
 If it tastes like flat beer, it is ready.
 If it’s sweet, then it’s not ready.
 Let it ferment for 3 more days (24 total).
 At this point, it is time to bottle.
 Do not let it sit in the fermenter for longer than 24 days total.